Updated May 2017

-- You wear a recognisable uniform that shows you've got a certain job, like a branded T-shirt or police uniform.
+- You wear a recognisable uniform that shows you've got a certain job, like a branded T-shirt, nurse or police uniform.
 Also, we've heard reports that even plain clothes, without a logo, that you only wear for work may count - it's worth a try.

 - Your employer requires you to wear it while you're working.

-- You have to pay to clean, repair or replace it yourself.
+- You have to purchase, clean, repair or replace it yourself.
 However, you can't claim if your employer washes your kit, provides facilities to do so (even if you don't use them) or pays you for doing this maintenance.

 - You paid income tax in the year you are claiming for.

-One group that usually doesn't need to bother going through the process is the Armed Forces.
-The cost paid for the maintenance of their uniforms should be dealt with through their tax code, with their tax-free personal allowance being raised to compensate for the outlay.
+One group that shouldn't need to go through the process are those in the armed forces.
+The cost paid for the maintenance of their uniforms should be dealt with through their tax code, with their tax-free personal allowance raised to compensate.

 How much could I get?

 The amount you're able to claim tax relief on depends on your industry.
-The standard allowance for spending on uniform maintenance is £60 (for 2013/14) – so basic rate taxpayers would be able to claim £12 back (20% of £60) and higher rate payers £24 (40% of £60).
-The £60 is a flat rate, so you don't need to record and report all the individual amounts you spend.
+The standard flat rate expense allowance (FREA) for uniform maintenance is £60 (for 2017/18) – so basic-rate taxpayers can claim £12 back (20% of £60), and higher-rate payers £24 (40% of £60).
+The £60 is a flat rate, so you don't need to record and report the individual amounts you spend.

-Most people can claim for the past four years - plus the current year - if you've been wearing the uniform all that time.
-Bear in mind that before April 2008 the flat rate was £45 per year.
+Most people can claim back within the past four years, so back to 2013 - plus the current year - if you've been wearing the uniform all that time.
+So a basic-rate taxpayer, claiming the standard uniform allowance for 2013-2017, could reclaim £60 in total.

-Some occupations have more specific limits, often to do with specialist uniforms, with the maximum allowance of £140.
-A higher rate taxpayer would get back £56 tax on that for each year they claim on.
+Some occupations have more specific limits, often to do with specialist uniforms, with the maximum allowance of £185.
+A higher-rate taxpayer would get back £74 tax on that for each year they claim (basic rate £37).
 Check the full list of occupations to see if yours is listed.

 IMPORTANT - you can do it yourself for FREE!
 We've heard reports of claims handlers - particularly on Facebook - offering to do this for you, then taking a cut.
-That's totally unnecessary, you can do this simply and easily by yourself for FREE
+That's totally unnecessary, you can simply do this by yourself for FREE.

-If you need a bit more inspiration - though it's very easy to try - here are a couple of the many successes we've heard since first mentioning this possible rebate.
+If you need a bit more inspiration - here are a couple of the many successes we've heard since first mentioning this rebate.

 How do I claim the tax back?

-If this is your first time claiming a tax allowance or the amount you paid out was more than £1,000, then you'll need to claim the money back by post.
+If this is your first time claiming a tax allowance, or the amount you paid out was more than £1,000, then you'll need to fill in a form and make your claim either online or by post.

-Do not listen to claims handlers or websites offering to do this for you.
-Most will charge a fee, eating your gain up, and you can absolutely do it yourself, easily, for free.
+Don't listen to claims handlers or websites offering to do this for you.
+Most will charge a fee, when you can easily do it yourself, for free.

 - Your occupation, job title and industry sector

-You will then be sent a letter telling you how much you're entitled to.
-It could take about five weeks to process your claim.
+Once your claim has been received and processed by HMRC, you'll be sent a letter telling you how much you're entitled to, and details on when the money will be paid.
+It could take up to five weeks to process your claim.